-9. Accountable Due Diligence Expense Allowance.
+9. Accountable Expense Allowance.

-Subject to Section 11, and in addition to the Non-Accountable Expenses described in Section 8, the Company will reimburse the Managing Broker-Dealer and Selling Group Members for their actual due diligence expenses up to 0.30%.
+Subject to Section 11, and in addition to the Non-Accountable Expenses described in Section 8, the Company will reimburse the Managing Broker-Dealer and Selling Group Members for their actual expenses "Accountable Expenses" in amounts not to exceed 0.70% of the principal amount of the Debentures sold.

-9.1 The expenses reimbursable under this Section 9 are referred to as "Accountable Due Diligence Expenses."
-Accountable Due Diligence Expenses shall be payable in the same manner and on the same terms as Fees and Non-Accountable Expenses are payable under Section 7 upon the Company's receipt of proper accounting back-up for such Accountable Due Diligence Expenses.
-Company and Managing Broker-Dealer shall work proactively with each other to insure that each are timely informed of all Accountable Due Diligence Expenses and commitments to pay such expenses as they are made.
+9.1 The expenses reimbursable under this Section 9 are referred to as "Accountable Expenses."
+Accountable Expenses shall be payable in the same manner and on the same terms as Fees and Non-Accountable Expenses are payable under Section 7 upon the Company's receipt of proper accounting back-up for such Accountable Expenses.
+Company and Managing Broker-Dealer shall work proactively with each other to insure that each are timely informed of all Accountable Expenses and commitments to pay such expenses as they are made.

-10. Offering.
-The Offering of Debentures shall be at and upon the terms and conditions set forth in the Registration Statement and the exhibits and appendices thereto and any amendments or supplements thereto.

-11. Conditions to Payment of Fees, Non-Accountable Expenses and Accountable Due Diligence Expense.
+- 10. Offering.
+The Offering of Debentures shall be at and upon the terms and conditions set forth in the Registration Statement and the exhibits and appendices thereto and any amendments or supplements thereto. - 11.
+Conditions to Payment of Fees, Non-Accountable Expenses and Accountable Due Diligence Expense.